laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 ### Docker-Post-Recording

 I am a big fan of the [docker-post-recording](https://github.com/chacawaca/docker-post-recording "docker-post-recording on GitHub") project and us it to automatically remove commercials and transcode my recordings to a .mp4 file.
-It is possible to configure the tool to execute the Jellyfin-DvrEpisodeRenamer script automatically once the transcoding has been finished:
+It is possible to configure the tool to execute the Jellyfin-DvrEpisodeRenamer script automatically once the transcoding has finished:

 Copy the Jellyfin-DvrEpisodeRenamer.py file to the hooks directory in the docker container's config folder: